Under Ubuntu you can quickly build an iptables based firewall using the handy built in firewall configuration tool UFW.

 sudo ufw allow 25/tcp

-You get the idea, it is also possible to enable rules that allow and block from specific IP addresses, after all it is just a script for iptables.
+from specific IP addresses.
+After all, it is just a script for iptables.
 See the Ubuntu Docs for details on this.

 sudo ufw status

-Since we run VPS servers on Linode and have configured dual stack IPv4 and IPv6 addresses our web server is happily serving on both protocols. iptables and ip6tables are two separate commands for the configuration of IPv4 and IPv6 firewalls.
-The excellent thing about UFW is the above commands enables the firewall on both IP stacks.
+Since we run VPS servers on Linode and have configured dual stack IPv4 and IPv6 addresses, our web server is happily serving on both protocols. iptables and ip6tables are two separate commands for the configuration of IPv4 and IPv6 firewalls.
+The excellent thing about UFW is the above commands enable the firewall on both IP stacks.